-- Biofilters cannot be constructed within 10m of a watercourse. - Biofilters cannot be constructed within 50m of a spring, borehole, well, or reservoir. - They cannot be constructed within 250m of a borehole used to supply water for producing domestic food without prior agreement from the Environment Agency (EA). - They cannot be constructed in a groundwater source protection zone 1 or 2. - The site must not be liable to flooding or influenced by a high water table. - They cannot be constructed on historic or archaeological features areas of wildlife value identified on the Farm Environmental Record (FER), the Environmental Information Map, or the Historic Environment Farm Environment Record (HEFER). - You must obtain relevant advice from an expert, together with the necessary consents and waste exemption from the Environment Agency (EA).
-This can be done after you apply for a STEPS grant but must be submitted to before your grant is approved.
+- Biofilters cannot be constructed within 10m of a watercourse - Biofilters cannot be constructed within 50m of a spring, borehole, well, or reservoir - They cannot be constructed within 250m of a borehole used to supply water for producing domestic food without prior agreement from the Environment Agency (EA) - They cannot be constructed in a groundwater source protection zone 1 or 2 - The site must not be liable to flooding or influenced by a high water table - They cannot be constructed on historic or archaeological features areas of wildlife value identified on the Farm Environmental Record (FER), the Environmental Information Map, or the Historic Environment Farm Environment Record (HEFER) - You must obtain relevant advice from an expert, together with the necessary consents and waste exemption from the Environment Agency (EA).
+This can be done after you apply for a STEPS grant but must be submitted to before your grant is approved - Biofilters must be located within their own bunded area or within the bund of the main pesticide washdown area.